Aiwo: Local features

 The district returns two members to the Parliament of Nauru in Yaren.

-The two diplomatic missions on the island, the Australian High Commission and the Republic of China (Taiwan) Embassy are in Aiwo District.
+The Australian High Commission to Nauru is also in Aiwo District.

 Education

-The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren District (years 1-3), Nauru Primary School in Meneng District (years 4-6), Nauru College in Denigomodu District (years 7-9), and Nauru Secondary School (years 10-12) in Yaren District.
+The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren (years 1-3), Nauru Primary School in Meneng district (years 4-6), Nauru College in Denigomodu district (years 7-9), and Nauru Secondary School (years 10-12) in Yaren.

 Aiwo Primary School previously operated in Aiwo.
 As of April 2002 it served students from all parts of Nauru in years 3 and 4.

-University of the South Pacific Nauru Campus was previously in Aiwo District; it moved to Yaren District in 2018.
+University of the South Pacific Nauru Campus was previously in Aiwo; it moved to Yaren District in 2018.

 Notable people

 The first speaker of the Nauruan parliament, Rev. Itubwa Amram, represented Aiwo.
 Following Amram, Kinza Clodumar represented the district.
 René Harris, who served a number of terms as President of Nauru, represented Aiwo in Parliament for many years.